 Each type of lock comes with a different set of ideal techniques to bypass it.
 Learning how to pick a padlock is different to learning how to pick a door lock.
 Learning how to pick a cylinder lock is different to learning how to pick a deadbolt mortice lock.
 And so on.
 The skill that you attain in learning one, may help you with learning the other.
 But essentially, you have to learn how to pick each lock type, one at a time.

 There are several hobby lockpicking groups around.
 Look for a local group or course to join.
-Or contact your locksmith and lock picking specialist today to find out where to go.
+Or contact your lock picking specialist today to find out where to go.

 Before you start, please consider.

 If you are interested in finding out more about lockpicking and the sport that it is.
 Please keep following our blog.
 For the crew here, it’s a most interesting topic and we’ll spend time in the future sharing what is going on in the world of lockpicking.